 Time: Mid afternoon

-Just 35 minutes west of Grand Rapids, is one of my favorite beaches to go to, Tunnel Park, in Holland.
+Just 35 miles west of Grand Rapids, is one of my favorite beaches to go to, Tunnel Park, in Holland.
 Tunnel Park is more than just a beach though.
 There’s a number of amenities to enjoy.
-If you’ve got small kids, stop off at the playground first (or volleyball courts for those of you with older kids).
+If you’ve got small kids, stop off at the playground first (or the sand volleyball courts for those of you with older kids).
 If you packed a picnic lunch, head to the picnic shelters to eat before going off to the beach part of the park.

 Now the interesting thing about Tunnel Park is that when you arrive, you don’t see the beach right away because it’s obscured by a large dune.
 To get to the beach you can either go through the tunnel that’s cut through the dune, OR climb up the dune itself.
 Whether you go over or through, the beautiful view of Lake Michigan is enough to make you pause for a bit to take in the sites.